FBI confirms a single juvenile suspect behind most bomb threats to dozens of HBCUs - NewsBreak

 The agency said in its statement: “ Hate-fueled and racist threats of violence cause the victims real distress.
 These threats disrupt the learning environment and the education of college students, as well as other citizens.
 The FBI will not tolerate anyone trying to instill fear in any community, especially one that has experienced violence and threats of violence historically.
 The FBI will continue to vigorously pursue anyone responsible for these ongoing threats with help from our law enforcement partners at the federal, state, and local levels.”

-The post FBI confirms a single juvenile suspect behind most bomb threats to dozens of HBCUs appeared first on Nebraska Examiner .
+The post FBI confirms a single juvenile suspect behind most bomb threats to dozens of HBCUs appeared first on Louisiana Illuminator .